unccv/course_project/README.md

 Part 2 was all about people, Part 3 is all about technology.
 A thorough literature review can save weeks of wasted time implementing dead-end solutions or re-doing work that others have already done.

 ### Deliverables
-Printed 3-5 page writeup, citing 10+ sources.
-Writeup sections should include:
+A printed 3-5 page writeup citing 10+ sources, and 10-15 slide deck presenting the same information.

+Sections should include:

 ### Academic Literature
 This section should read like the introduction to an [academic paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).
 What academic work is relevant to your project topic?
 How do these approaches inform yours?
 What are the strenghts, weaknesses, and history of these techniques?